 By Nimfa L. Estrellado Quezon PPO Provincial Director Police Colonel Romulo Albacea addresses the media during a press conference on the inv...

-The said raid took place on March 30 in Barangay Cotta and was led by the Provincial Intelligence Unit as part of efforts to locate a rape suspect.
-Police said court verification should have been completed before any attempt to serve the warrant during the operation.
+The said raid took place on March 30 in Barangay Cotta as part of efforts to locate a rape suspect.
+Police said verification with the issuing court should have been completed before attempting to serve the warrant.

-Five operatives took part in the said raid, but complaints were filed against four following the release of a video of the incident.
+Five operatives took part in the said raid, but complaints were filed against four following the release of a video.
 Police identified those involved as PEMS Christian Mendoza, PCMS Eric Claveria, PCpl Jose Anjo Hernandez, PCpl Franze Obciana, and Pat John Roi Rodas.

-The complaint was brought by Roberto and Victor Zamora, along with their relative Joana Sales, who sought assistance through Raffy Tulfo in Action hosted by Raffy Tulfo.
-The family alleged that officers entered their home without proper authority and conducted an inspection inside the residence.
+The complaint was brought by Roberto and Victor Zamora, along with their relative Joana Sales through Raffy Tulfo in Action.
+They alleged that officers entered their home and conducted an inspection without proper authority during the said operation.

-The officers were not in uniform, were wearing shorts, had no visible identification, and were carrying firearms during the entry.
-No physical copy of a warrant of arrest was presented, and only a cellphone image focused on a name was shown.
+The officers were not in uniform and had no visible identification while carrying firearms during the entry.
+No physical copy of a warrant was presented and only a cellphone image focused on a name was shown.

-The warrant referred to “Lolo Roberto,” whose case had already been dismissed prior to the said raid and officially cleared.
-A certificate of discharge dated October 13, 2025 was presented, indicating that the case had already been resolved.
+The warrant referred to “Lolo Roberto,” whose case had already been dismissed prior to the said raid.
+A certificate of discharge dated October 13, 2025 was presented indicating that the case had been resolved.

 The warrant shown on the cellphone had not been verified and had already expired at the time of the operation.
 An inspection inside the house was carried out despite the absence of a valid warrant during the entry.

-Joana Sales recorded the incident on her phone, capturing the officers’ movements inside the residence during the entry.
-The footage was later submitted as part of the complaint and reviewed during the investigation.
+Joana Sales recorded the incident on her phone capturing the officers’ movements inside the residence during the entry.
+The footage was later reviewed as part of the complaint and included in the ongoing investigation.

-The incident, which was recorded on video and later aired on Raffy Tulfo in Action, showed officers entering the residence while armed and in civilian clothing.
-The footage also showed that only a cellphone image of the warrant was presented during the inspection, raising questions about compliance with standard procedures.
+The video later aired on Raffy Tulfo in Action showed officers entering the residence while armed and in civilian clothing.
+It also showed that only a cellphone image of the warrant was presented during the inspection inside the house.

-Quezon PPO Provincial Director Police Colonel Romulo Albacea addressed the issue during a press conference.
+Quezon PPO Provincial Director Police Colonel Romulo Albacea addressed the issue during a press conference held following the incident.
 He outlined the sequence of events and responded to questions on procedure and accountability raised during the briefing.

-He explained that the officers involved failed to verify the status of the warrant with the issuing court before conducting the operation.
-He noted that this lapse contributed to uncertainty regarding the validity of the warrant during the operation.
+He said the officers failed to verify the warrant with the issuing court before conducting the operation.
+He noted that this lapse contributed to uncertainty regarding the validity of the warrant during the entry.

 “Holiday po noon kaya dapat sana ay naverify muna nila sa issuing court kung valid pa ang warrant.
 Lumabas po na hindi naman nila nakita ang subject sa lugar at hindi rin nila agad nalaman na tapos na pala ang kaso,” Albacea said.

-Police said a man believed to be the suspect ran toward the house, prompting officers to follow and check the premises.
-The entry was carried out to verify whether the individual was inside before further action was taken.
+Police said a man believed to be the suspect ran toward the house prompting officers to follow and check the premises.
+The entry was conducted to verify whether the individual was inside the residence at that time.

 “Yung pong binabanggit sa social media na pwersahan umanong pumasok ang kapulisan sa tahanan ay hindi po ganap na tama batay sa video na ating nakita.
 Makikita po na pinayagan silang pumasok upang mag-verify kung doon nga tumakbo ang hinahanap na suspect,” Albacea said.

 The complainants disputed this account and described the entry as unexpected and distressing during the incident.
-The officers failed to clearly identify themselves upon entry into the residence, according to the complainants present at the time.
+They said the officers failed to clearly identify themselves upon entry into the residence.

-Police said one officer held a firearm during the said raid but did not aim it at any individual inside the residence during the entry.
-A preliminary review of the footage showed no signs of excessive force or physical abuse during the conduct of the operation.
+Police said one officer held a firearm during the said raid but did not aim it at anyone inside the residence.
+A review of the footage showed no signs of excessive force or physical abuse during the operation.

-Tulfo, speaking in his program Raffy Tulfo in Action, raised concerns over the officers’ failure to follow standard police procedures during the said raid.
+Tulfo, speaking in his program Raffy Tulfo in Action, raised concerns over the officers’ failure to follow procedures.
 He pointed out issues related to the lack of uniform and proper identification during the operation.

 “Hindi puwedeng ganyan ang operasyon na walang uniporme at walang malinaw na pagkakakilanlan ng mga pulis.
 Dapat sinusunod ang tamang proseso upang maiwasan ang paglabag sa karapatan ng mga mamamayan,” Tulfo said in his program.